Mercury-HPC/Mercury-HPC.github.io/_posts/2017-01-30-shared-memory.markdown

 The design of this plugin follows three main requirements:

-- Reuse existing shared memory technology and concepts to the degree possible;
+- Reuse existing shared-memory technology and concepts to the degree possible;
-- Make progress on conventional and shared memory communication simultaneously without busy waiting;
+- Make progress on conventional and shared-memory communication simultaneously without busy waiting;
 - Use plugin transparently (i.e., ability to use the same address for both conventional and shared memory communication).